TERMS AND ABBREVIATIONS

 Where can I find coupons?

 The most popular sources of coupons are the Sunday Newspaper inserts and Printable Coupons.
 I also have a list of different coupon sources.
-If you’re looking for a specific coupon, try searching the coupon database!

 :: PRINTABLE COUPONS

 I can’t get my coupon to print, what should I do?

 If you have problems getting coupons to print from a manufacturer’s website or from a coupon site like coupons.com then it is best to email the website to see if they can help you.